Save Design - Getting Started Guide

 {

-public int version; // Version number of the save data
+public int version; // Save data version

 void IAfterLoadCallback.OnAfterLoad()